zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-3.md

 ##### Use the BETA Chef Training Lab

-Opscode is working with cloudshare to beta test a Chef training lab.
+Opscode is working with CloudShare to beta test a [Chef training lab][chef-lab].
 This lab is intended for use with the Chef Fundamentals Webinar series.
 Would you like to help us test this solution?
-Check back here about 24 hours before the webinar begins for a link to the training lab.
+[Launch your own training lab now][chef-lab].

 Questions?
 Please email us at [training@opscode.com][trainging-at-opscode-com].